About Us

 Jill received her Master in Tourism Administration with a concentration in Sustainable Destination Management from The George Washington University in 2011, earning the Dr. Philip Ogilvie Academic Excellence Award.
 In 2012 inspired by her work with the Center for Responsible Travel (CREST) at the third Travelers’ Philanthropy Conference in Costa Rica and her graduate internship; she founded CARE (Creating A Responsible Environment) for the Cape and Islands, to help connect visitors, residents and businesses with opportunities to support the long term sustainability of Cape Cod and the Islands of Nantucket and Martha’s Vineyard.

-Jill is co-Chair of the Yarmouth Recycling and Solid Waste Committee and an advocate to Refuse, Reduce, Reuse and Recycle.
+Jill was co-Chair of the Yarmouth Recycling and Solid Waste Committee for ten years and an advocate to Refuse, Reduce, Reuse and Recycle.
 She is passionate about using green practices and works hard to educate her friends as well as the public on simple steps they may take to make a difference on a daily basis.
 She became a member of the Climate Reality Leadership Corps in 2015, trained by Al Gore in Toronto, ON.

 .